concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 - When Concourse boots for the first time it creates a signature keypair and stores it into the DB
 - Concourse exposes the public part of the key as a JWKS ([RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)) under a publicly accessible path (for example: https://myconcourse.example.com/keys)
 - Concourse offers a minimal OIDC Discovery Endpoint ([RFC8418](https://datatracker.ietf.org/doc/html/rfc8414)) that basically just points to the JWKS-URL
-- Whenever a job/task/whatever of a pipeline is sent to a worker for execution, Concourse (preferably ATC) will generate a JWT with the following content
+- There is a built-in var source that pipelines can use to get a signed JWT with the following contents:
 ```
 {
     "iss": "https://myconcourse.example.com",
     "exp": "expiration-time",
     "iat": "time-when-token-was-issued",
     "jti": "nonce",
-    "aud": ["to-be-discussed],
+    "aud": [<configurable via var-source-config>],
     "sub": "team/pipeline-name",
     "team": "team-name",
     "pipeline": "pipeline-name",